volker48/docker-coffeescript/README.md

 # docker-coffeescript
-Docker container for running coffescript commands
+Docker container for running coffescript commands without installing Node on your host OS.